BLOG

 • Average watch time

-Story Exits and Story Replies reveal content quality better than views alone.
-A high exit rate on slide 3 of 8 means the narrative lost momentum.
-Save Rate is Instagram's most underrated metric - it signals long-term value and directly influences algorithmic ranking in the feed.
+Story Exits and Replies show content quality better than views alone.
+A high exit rate on slide 3 of 8 means the story lost steam.
+Save Rate is Instagram's most ignored metric.
+It signals lasting value and shapes how the feed ranks your posts.

 • Story exit rate by slide